InovaFiscaliza/RF.Fusion/src/appCataloga/server_volume/usr/local/bin/appCataloga/db/README.md

 - `_execute_custom()`: custom non-select execution
 - `_execute_many_custom()`: batched custom execution
 - `_upsert_batch()`: batched UPSERT for large ingestion flows
+- `summary_enqueue_refresh()`: append one dirty scope into `BPDATA.SUMMARY_OUTBOX`

 Important conventions:

 - joined selects return normalized keys like `HOST__ID_HOST`
 - `#CUSTOM#...` keys are reserved for trusted SQL fragments
 - the base layer defaults to autocommit unless a subclass manages an explicit transaction

+## Summary Architecture

+`RFFUSION_SUMMARY` is now maintained by a Python worker instead of the old MariaDB event-driven full refresh.

+The flow is:

+1. `dbHandlerBKP` publishes host/month invalidation scopes into `BPDATA.SUMMARY_OUTBOX`
+2. `dbHandlerRFM` publishes site/equipment invalidation scopes into the same outbox
+3. `appCataloga_rffusion_summary_worker.py` consumes the outbox through `dbHandlerSummary`
+4. `SummaryRefreshEngine` refreshes only the affected public summary tables

+This keeps the public `RFFUSION_SUMMARY` schema stable for `webfusion`, MATLAB and other readers while moving refresh orchestration out of hot `INSERT ...
+SELECT` paths on `BPDATA`.

 ## dbHandlerBKP